jqczeng/CarND-Advanced-Lane-Lines/README.md

 Lane Detection:
 ---
 A histogram indicates where the lane lines start and can be used as a starting point for determining where the lane lines are.
 Next, a sliding window algorithm finds the location of the line at each section within the image.
-All of the pixels that belong to the left and right lane line are aggregated together and a line polynomial is fitted.
+The first window starts at where the histogram peaks are.
+Each peak represents one lane line.
+The window is an area which encapsulates a portion of the lane.
+The image is split into several windows due to the curvature and vertical height.
+The windowing

+![alt text][windowing-1]![alt text][windowing-2]

+After the windowing algorithm step has been carried out, a polynomial line is fitted for both lane lines.
+This can be seen in the picture below.

 ![alt text][lane-fit]